w3f/consensus/keys.md

  https://medium.com/interstellar/bulletproofs-pre-release-fcb1feb36d4b
  https://medium.com/interstellar/programmable-constraint-systems-for-bulletproofs-365b9feb92f7

 All these crates use Ristretto points so using Ristretto for account public keys ourselves gives us the most advanced tools for building protocols not based on pairings, meaning that use our account keys.
+In principle, these tools might be abstracted for twisted Edwards curves like FourQ and Zcash's Jubjub, but yu might loose some batching operations in abstracting them for short Weierstrass curves like secp256k1.